 Offer your host and speakers a simple way to get on and off the stage.
 There’s no need for a green room: participants and your host can even enter the stage from the audience.

 Check out our Production Guide for more details on stage design and setup.
-You’ll also find more about video, lighting and other production guidelines in the event production section.

 Green your event